Architectural Design Studio (ADST) 690

 - project program

-You are responsible for conceptualizing, framing, and realizing the project under the supervision of your academic expert, the Director (of the RAIC Centre for Architecture) and the external Advisor(s), requested by you and approved by the academic expert and Director.
+You are responsible for conceptualizing, framing, and realizing the project under the supervision of your instructor, the director of the RAIC Centre for Architecture, and the external advisor(s) requested by you and approved by the instructor and director.

-You are encouraged to engage your academic expert often throughout the course.
-Their experience and knowledge will be a valuable resource as you develop your design thinking and they will act as a sounding board for your design ideas.
+You are encouraged to engage your instructor often throughout the course.
+Their experience and knowledge will be a valuable resource as you develop your design thinking, and they will act as a sounding board for your design ideas.

-These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the academic expert to provide feedback in the form of sketches, beside or as a layer over your work.
+These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the instructor to provide feedback in the form of sketches beside or as a layer over your work.
 This is intended to be a productive working session much like you would experience in an architect’s office.
-You will receive a full set of instructions for connecting to the virtual studio
+You will receive a full set of instructions for connecting to the virtual studio.

 Learning outcomes

-Adapted from Canadian Architectural Certification Board, Canadian Education Standard.
+Adapted from the Canadian Architectural Certification Board, Canadian Education Standard.

-After successfully completing this course, you should have developed:
+After successfully completing this course, you should have developed the following:

 - Understanding of the fundamentals of visual perception and the principles and systems of order that inform two- and three-dimensional design and architectural composition, and urban design.